Assumption School First Grade

 - Play with friends and/or siblings (Social and Emotional).

-Weekly Class newsletter & homework packet copy on the website when in person classes resume (see above).
+Weekly Class newsletter & homework packet copy emailed weekly when in person classes resume.

 Academic, Social, and Emotional Growth: